psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ```

-Brief reports of creating a disturbance can also be regurlarly found.
+Brief reports of creating a disturbance can also be regularly found.

 ```{admonition} Creating a disturbance in the street, November 1854
 :class: dropdown